lupyuen/pinephone-lvgl-zig/README.md

 flushDisplay: end
 ```

 TODO: How to disassemble Compiled WebAssembly with cross-reference to Source Code?
+Like `objdump --source`?
 See [wabt](https://github.com/WebAssembly/wabt) and [binaryen](https://github.com/WebAssembly/binaryen)

 # LVGL Screen Not Found